 Final Fantasy III is the first game in the series to feature Summons: Beasts that the party can call upon to aid them in battle.
 Summons would take on many forms in the FF series, having a god-like presence, the flashiest of moves and mechanics that can make them feel like fellow (if temporary) party members.

 Despite being comparatively simple, FF3's system is a bit more complex than some of those that came after.
-Each Summon has three different skills to them: A White Magic effect, a Black Magic effect and a unique attack.
+Each Summon has three different skills to them: A White Magic effect, a Black Magic effect and a High summon attack.
 Despite the label, the terms "White Magic" and "Black Magic" are a bit misleading: The "White" Effect is usually a form of buff to the party or status to the enemies while the Black Effect is usually direct damage.
 The catch is that which effect you get is decided entirely at random.
-The White and Magic attacks can be used by Evokers, while the Unique attack is used by Summoners; Whether Sages get all three effects or just the Evoker's effects depends on whether you're playing the 2D version or not.
+The White and Black Magic attacks can be used by Evokers, while the High attack is used by Summoners; Whether Sages get all three effects or just the Evoker's effects depends on whether you're playing the 2D version or not.

 Escape is the Level 1 summon and something of a joke summon.
 Escape summons a Chocobo rather than any of the giant beasts and one of the two Evoker options equates to doing nothing.
 Its abilities are: